MarsUniversity/ece387-robotics/website/block_4_mobile_robotics/lab/lab4.md

 - How to read the sensors and react accordingly
 - How to monitor the Roomba robot

-## Task 1: Simple Commanding
+## [25 pts] Task 1: Simple Commanding

-Start off commanding the robot to move forward for 5 seconds and the backwards for 5 seconds.
+Start off commanding the robot to move forward for 5 seconds, the backwards for 5 seconds, turn at least 90 deg left, and finally at least 90 deg right.

 Basic usage information can be found on: https://pypi.python.org/pypi/pycreate2